 Here is a handy guide to help determine your eligibility for various forms of financial support.

 If you’re not from Canada, click here for a useful search engine to find funding sources tailored to your country of origin.
+Note also that students from Francophone countries may be eligible for international fee exemptions at McGill.

 And here are a bunch of other funding sources I’ve come across (some for Canadians and others for international students/fellows):